dhc86/BuyList-React/README.md

 - Simple React Application

-Practice using components and Bootstrap wiht React
+Practice using components and Bootstrap with React

 npm start!